-Christopher Lund is an Associate in Tyson & Mendes’ Las Vegas office.
+Christopher Lund is Senior Counsel in Tyson & Mendes’ Las Vegas office.
 His areas of practice include employment law, personal injury, general liability, commercial litigation, and representing homeowner’s associations.
 Mr. Lund has litigation experience representing individuals and businesses in both Nevada and Utah state and federal district courts, as well as the Utah Court of Appeals.

 Mr. Lund has successfully resolved cases involving wrongful termination of employment, sexual harassment claims, personal injury, land disputes, and breach of contract claims.
 Mr. Lund has briefed and successfully argued multiple cases before the Utah Court of Appeals, including a breach of fiduciary duty claim and a case involving wrongful termination in violation of an implied employment contract.

 Mr. Lund earned his J.D. from the University of Utah S.J.
 Quinney College of Law in 2011 and two B.A.s from the University of Alaska Anchorage in Political Science and Russian Language in 2004.
 Mr. Lund is licensed to practice law in Nevada and Utah.